Bethe Vectors in Quantum Integrable Models with Classical Symmetries: Generic -invariant model

-There are essentially two ways to define the physical states $\BB(\bar t)\in\cV^+$.
-The first method is to define the on-shell Bethe vectors as elements of $\cV^+$ such that when the Bethe equations (to be defined) are obeyed they become eigenvectors of the transfer matrix.
+There are essentially two ways to define the Bethe vectors $\BB(\bar t)\in\cV^+$.
+The first method is to define the on-shell Bethe vectors as elements of $\cV^+$ such that when the Bethe equations (to be defined) are obeyed they become eigenvectors of the transfer matrix, see for example the nested Bethe ansatz approach \cite{KR1,KR2, DVK, Res85, Res91}.
 This is a loose definition for off-shell Bethe vectors, since any quantity which vanishes on the Bethe equations can be added without spoiling the eigenvector property.
-The second method gives a precise definition of off-shell Bethe vectors as some projection of a product of currents of the Yangian double $DY(\fg)$.
-The definition is precise but has the drawback that one needs to work in the Drinfeld's new realization (not the $RTT$ presentation) and moreover to be in the double of the Yangian.
+The second method gives a precise definition of off-shell Bethe vectors as some projection of a product of currents of the Yangian double $DY(\fg)$ \cite{HLPRS17, LP2, LPR-PM}.
+The definition is precise but has the drawback that one needs to work in the Drinfeld's new realization (not the $RTT$ presentation) and moreover to be in the double of the Yangian $Y(\ggo)$.

 In the present paper, we introduce a precise definition of off-shell Bethe vectors within the $RTT$ presentation.
-The definition is inspired by some results obtained from the current presentation, but once the definition is fixed, all the properties for off-shell Bethe vectors are obtained using only the monodromy matrix $T(u)$, and one can forget about the Drinfeld's current presentation.
+The definition is inspired by some results obtained from the current presentation \cite{LPR-PM}, but once the definition is fixed, all the properties for off-shell Bethe vectors are obtained using only the monodromy matrix $T(u)$, and one can forget about the Drinfeld's current presentation.